Policy Associate | Washington, D.C., United States

 B. Other (20%)

-As requested by the Policy Director, additional duties include assisting with hiring and supervision of policy fellows and interns, as well as the work of pro bono attorneys; supporting Accountability Counsel’s knowledge- and capacity-building efforts; communications; and logistical support to the program.
+As requested by the Policy Director, additional duties include providing logistical, communications, and administrative support to the program; assisting with hiring and supervision of policy fellows and interns, as well as the work of pro bono attorneys; and supporting Accountability Counsel’s knowledge- and capacity-building efforts.

 The Policy Associate must have the following qualifications:

-- at least 3 years of professional work experience related to corporate accountability, international financial institutions, and/or business and human rights;
+- one to three years of professional work experience related to corporate accountability, international financial institutions, and/or business and human rights;

 - ability to work independently and to supervise others;

 - demonstrated ability to work within tight deadlines across time zones, set priorities, and produce under pressure;

 - willingness to travel both domestically and internationally;

 - passion for learning about and implementing Accountability Counsel’s mission; and